Areas of Interest

 - Blockchain Technology

 - Ph.D. in Computer Science, Brigham Young University, 2016

-His dissertation focused on designing email systems that are both secure and easy-to-use, especially for novice users.
-In his work, he designed a secure email system that outperforms other similar systems in terms of usability, ranking in the top 15% among the hundreds of software systems subjected to a standard usability test.
-His design reduced user errors from 25% to 2%, and increased user understanding and trust in secure email.
+As part of my dissertation, I designed email systems that are both secure and easy-to-use, especially for novice users.
+The final version of our secure email system outperforms other similar systems in terms of usability, ranking in the top 15% among the hundreds of software systems subjected to a standard usability test.
+My design reduced user errors from 25% to 2%, and increased user understanding and trust in secure email.”